In this article, we’re going to show you how to start a book blog in six simple steps:

 - Additional perks.
 Web hosting is such a competitive field that it’s not hard to find providers offering some freebies for signing up.
 In many cases, that means free domain registration and even help to transfer your existing site.

 - Customer support.
 Ideally, your web host will have a team of experts who can help you with any problems you have in a timely fashion.

 Depending on your choice of web host, you can get all those qualities and more, sometimes for less than $5 per month.
 In fact, that’s a common pricing tier for beginner hosting plans:

 There are many types of hosting plans you can pick from.
 However, for a new blog, we recommend that you start by using shared hosting, which will be enough until your site starts getting some decent traffic.
-Then you can consider upgrading to business hosting or a virtual private server (VPS), which offer better performance and customizability.
+Then you can consider upgrading to cloud hosting or a virtual private server (VPS), which offer better performance and customizability.